 Transport Compliance and Enforcement

-Swan Cement is committed to creating a safer environment for our community.
-As such we have taken a proactive approach in assisting our transportation partners to adhere to the new chain of responsibility legislation.
+Swan Cement Limited is committed to creating a safer environment for our community.
+As such, we have taken a proactive approach in assisting our transportation partners to adhere to the chain of responsibility legislation.

-The main elements of the new legislation are as follows:
+The object of the legislation is as follows:

 What do I need to do?